 Base Rewards: Cardholders earn five points per dollar spent on eligible Wyndham hotel purchases, two points per dollar on eligible gas, utility and grocery store purchases (excluding Wal-Mart and Target) and one point per dollar spent everywhere else (excluding Wyndham timeshare down payments).

 The Big Extras: Cardholders will earn 6,000 bonus points every year after their account anniversary.
 They’ll also receive Wyndham Platinum level status so long as the account remains open.
 Platinum level status entitles patrons to perks, including preferred rooms, early check-in, late check-out, Avis and Budget Car Rental upgrades and an extra 3,000 points each year.
 (If your Wyndham Rewards Platinum Level is in effect on January 1 of any given year, you’ll get those bonus points by February 1 of that year.)
 There are no foreign transaction fees.

 Why We’re Mentioning it: If Wyndham is your chain of choice and you travel frequently, this sweet suite of perks could prove useful.

 Wyndham Rewards Visa Card — No Annual Fee Version

 Annual Fee: $0

-Signup Bonus: New cardholders earn 15,000 bonus points after you sign up for the card and complete your first purchase or balance transfer.
+Signup Bonus: New cardholders earn 15,000 bonus points after you sign up for the card and complete your first purchase.